TrustFinity/patdryburgh.com/contact.md

 layout: page
 ---

-Fill out my <a href="https://patdryburgh.typeform.com/to/yBqh1y">project inquiry</a> form to let me know how I can help you.
+Fill out my <a href="https://patdryburgh.typeform.com/to/SIkOZC">project inquiry form</a> to let me know how I can help you.

 If you're just looking for a hug, feel free to <a href="mailto:hello@patdryburgh.com">email me</a>.